Octopus card: Card usage

-The Octopus card was originally introduced for fare payment on the MTR; but use quickly expanded to other retail businesses in Hong Kong.
+The Octopus card was originally introduced for fare payment on the MTR; but usage quickly expanded to other retail businesses in Hong Kong.
 The card is now commonly used in most public transport, fast food restaurants, supermarkets, vending machines, convenience stores, photo booths, parking meters, car parks, and many other retails business where small payments are frequently made.
 Over 33 million Octopus cards are in circulation as of 2018, with the card being used by 99 per cent of Hong Kong residents.

 Notable businesses that started accepting Octopus cards at an early stage included PARKnSHOP, Wellcome, Watsons, 7-Eleven, Starbucks, McDonald's, and Circle K. Between June 2003 and November 2004, the Hong Kong Government replaced its 17,000 parking meters with an Octopus card–operated system.
 Octopus card was then the only accepted form of payment until 2021 when new meters were introduced that accepted contactless payment, Faster Payment System and QR code payment.

 Octopus cards also double as access control cards in buildings and for school administrative functions.
 At certain office buildings, residential buildings, and schools, use of an Octopus card is required for entry.